Trade Gold Trading

 Pivot levels can be used in many different ways.
 Here are a few of the most common techniques for utilizing them:

-Commodities Trend Direction: Combined with other Commodity Trading analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the market.
-Trades are only taken in direction of the Commodities trend.
-Buy trades occur only when the commodities price is above the central point and sell commodities trades occur only when the commodities price is below the central pivot.
+Commodities Trend Direction: Combined with other Commodity Trading analysis techniquesmethods such as overbought/oversold oscillators, volatility measurements, etc., the central point might be useful in determining the general trending direction of the market.
+Trades are only taken in direction of the trend.
+Buy trades occur only when the price is above the central point and sell trades occur only when the price is below the central pivot points.

-Commodity Trading Price Breakouts: In commodities price breakouts, a bullish buy commodity signal occurs when the commodities price breaks up through the central point or one of the resistance levels (typically Resistance 1).
-A short sell commodity signal occurs when commodities price breaks down through the central point or one of the support levels (typically Support 1).
+Trading Price Breakouts: In price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance Level 1).
+A short sell commodity signal occurs when price breaks down through the central point points or one of the support levels (typically Support Level 1).

-Commodities Trend Reversals: In commodity trend reversals, a buy commodity signal occurs when the commodities price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and starts moving in the other direction.
+Commodities Trend Reversals: In commodity trend reversals, a buy signal occurs when the price moves towards a support level, gets very near to this point, touches this point, or only moves slightly through this point, and then reverses and starts moving in the other direction.

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4

-Once you download it open it with MQL4 Language MetaEditor, Then Compile the technical indicator by pressing the Compile Button Key & it will be added to your MetaTrader 4.
+Once you download it open it with MQL4 Language MetaEditor, Then Compile the indicator by pressing the Compile Button Key and it will be added to your MT4.

 To

-Then Press Compile button again, & it will then appear as exactly illustrated on www.tradegoldtrading.com web site.
+Then Press Compile button again, & the indicator will then appear as exactly portrayed on www.tradegoldtrading.com web site.